Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Introduction

 We can apply Theorem \ref{thm:criterion_nd} to give conditional results on the non-density of integral points on the Hilbert scheme $\mathrm{Hilb}_{d,n}$ of smooth hypersurfaces of degree $d$ in $\mathbb{P}^{n+1}$ over $\ZZ$.

-The finiteness of integral points on a variety is conjecturally closely related to its subvarieties being of log-general type.
-However, as the Hilbert scheme of smooth hypersurfaces has subvarieties which are not of log-general type, it is not reasonable to expect finiteness of integral points on this moduli space (and it is not hard to see that the Hilbert scheme $\mathrm{Hilb}_{d,n}$ has infinitely many $\ZZ[1/d]$-points).
+By Vojta's extension of Lang's conjecture on non-density of integral points \cite[Conj.~4.3]{Vojta3}, the finiteness of integral points on a variety is conjecturally closely related to its subvarieties being of log-general type.
+However, as the Hilbert scheme of smooth hypersurfaces has subvarieties which are not of log-general type, it is not reasonable to expect finiteness of integral points on this moduli space (and it is not hard to see that $\mathrm{Hilb}_{d,n}$ has infinitely many $\ZZ[1/d]$-points).
 Nonetheless, it follows from \cite{Javan3} that there is a finite \'etale cover $H'\to \mathrm{Hilb}_{d,n}$ such that $H'$ dominates a positive-dimensional variety of log-general type.
 Therefore, the integral points of $\mathrm{Hilb}_{d,n}$ should not be dense (even though they can be infinite).

-This expectation was investigated by Lawrence-Venkatesh \cite{LV} for large enough $d$ and $n$.
+The expectation that the integral points on $\mathrm{Hilb}_{d,n}$ should not be dense was investigated by Lawrence-Venkatesh \cite{LV} for large enough $d$ and $n$.
 The current state-of-the-art can be stated as follows (see \cite[Proposition~10.2]{LV}).
 (Note that the following statement provides a non-density statement \emph{only} for $\ZZ[1/S]$-points.)

 \begin{theorem}[Lawrence-Venkatesh] There is an integer $n_0$ and a function $D_0(n)$ such that, for every $n\geq n_0$, every $d\geq D_0(n)$, and every positive integer $S\geq 1$, the set $\mathrm{Hilb}_{d,n}(\ZZ[1/S])$ is not dense in $\mathrm{Hilb}_{d,n, \Qbar}$. \end{theorem}